justAbdulaziz10/To-infinity-and-AI/roadmap.md

 |  Foundation Models from the Ground Up | Databricks | ⏳ 0 / 32 | [Foundation Models from the Ground Up - Databricks](https://www.youtube.com/playlistlist=PLWKjhJtqVAbm3T2Eq1_KgloC7ogdXxdRa) |
 | AI For Everyone | Andrew Ng | ✅ Done | [AI For Everyone](https://www.coursera.org/learn/ai-for-everyone) |
 | CS50's AI | Harvard | ⏳ 0 / 7 | [CS50's AI - Harvard](https://cs50.harvard.edu/ai/) |

+Understanding the “why” behind AI before the “how” helped me see it as a tool for humanity — not just automation.

 ---

 ## Will help me in future projects